Contains the active ingredient morphine sulfate pentahydrate

 Morphine given to the mother during labour can cause breathing problems in the newborn.

-Some medicines may interact with Morphine MR. These include:
+Some medicines may interact with MORPHINE MR APOTEX.
+These include:

-Medicines for depression belonging to a group called monoamine oxidase inhibitors must be stopped 14 days before Morphine
+belonging to a group called monoamine oxidase inhibitors must be stopped 14 days before

 medicines to help you sleep